anush-nss/celeste-backend/docs/API_DOCUMENTATION.md

 ## Authentication

-Most API endpoints require authentication using Firebase Authentication.
-The API expects a valid Firebase ID token in the `Authorization` header:
+Most API endpoints are protected and require a Firebase ID token to be passed in the `Authorization` header.

 ```
 Authorization: Bearer <Firebase_ID_Token>
 ```

-The backend verifies the token and extracts user information for authorization checks.
-Endpoints that are publicly accessible are marked with **(Public)**.
+The backend uses an `AuthGuard` to verify the token for all incoming requests.
+Endpoints that are publicly accessible are decorated with `@Public()` and are explicitly marked as **(Public)** in this documentation.

+Role-based access control is managed by the `RolesGuard`.
+Endpoints restricted to certain user roles (e.g., `admin`) are decorated with `@Roles()` and are marked accordingly.

 ### Public Endpoints

 Endpoints for reading data (e.g., `GET /products`, `GET /categories`) are generally public.
-Endpoints that modify data (e.g., `POST`, `PUT`, `DELETE`) are protected, with the exception of user creation.
+Endpoints that modify data (e.g., `POST`, `PUT`, `DELETE`) are protected, with the exception of user registration.

 ## API Endpoints

 ### Auth

-Handles user authentication and token management.
+Handles user authentication and registration.

 #### Verify Token
 - **Endpoint**: `POST /auth/verify`
 - **Access**: Public
-- **Description**: Verifies a Firebase ID token.
+- **Description**: Verifies a Firebase ID token and returns the decoded token if valid.
 - **Request Header**: `Authorization: Bearer <Firebase_ID_Token>`
 - **Success Response (200)**:
   ```json